Permify/permify/docs/docs/getting-started/enforcement.md

 Permify designed to answer these authorization questions efficiently and with minimal complexity while providing low latency with:
 - Using its parallel graph engine.
-- Storing the relationships between resources beforehand in Permify data store: [writeDB], rather than providing these relationships at “check” time.
+- Storing the relationships between resources beforehand in preferred data store, rather than providing these relationships at “check” time.
 - Implementing permission caching to not recompute repeated permission checks, and in memory cache to store authorization schema.
 - Using [Snap Tokens](../reference/snap-tokens) to achieve consistency and high performance in cache.

 Permify implements several cache mechanisms in order to achieve low latency in scaled distributed systems.
 See more on the section [Cache Mechanisms](../reference/cache.md)

-[writeDB]: ../getting-started/sync-data.md

 ## Request Rate Limits